 The team continued to evolve the architecture and parts of how the middleware connected to the platform, which is why the team had some stories in the purple (Analysis) state for a while.

-Partly because of the analysis WIP, the team didn’t quite finish all the stories every iteration—the stories in Yellow, in Dev/Unit test.
+Partly because of the analysis WIP, the team didn’t quite finish all the stories every iteration—the stories in Yellow, in the Dev/Unit test.
 The team knew why they didn’t finish, so they weren’t worried.

 The team as a whole kept the testing WIP small (dark blue).
 Most of the time, the team completed the tests.
 And, the team was able to finish stories at a good rate once they got past Iteration 3.